sikopet/blog/posts/syslog-ng.md

 * define a source only once
 * sources (and destinations) are initialized only when they are used in a log statement

+When receiving messages using the UDP protocol, increase the size of the UDP receive buffer (`so_rcvbuf()`) on the receiver host (that is, the syslog-ng OSE server or relay receiving the messages).

 Resources
 =========